Melanie Gibbons

-Melanie Rhonda Gibbons (born 18 September 1978) is an Australian politician who is a member of the New South Wales Legislative Assembly representing Holsworthy for the Liberal Party since 2015, and Menai from 2011 to 2015.
+Melanie Rhonda Gibbons (born 18 September 1978) is an Australian politician who was a member of the New South Wales Legislative Assembly representing Menai from 2011 to 2015 and Holsworthy for the Liberal Party from 2015 to 2023.

 Early years and background

 Gibbons was born and raised in Woronora in the Sutherland Shire and worked as a real estate agent before becoming a development manager for Technical Aid to the Disabled.
 She also formerly worked for various state and federal politicians.

 Political career

-Elected to the Sutherland Shire Council in 2004 as an independent candidate, Gibbons was, at one stage, deputy mayor.
+Elected to the Sutherland Shire Council in 2004 as a Liberal candidate, Gibbons served as deputy mayor from 2005 to 2006.
+She sought the Liberal nomination for the seat of Menai, held by Labor's Alison Megarrity, at the 2007 state election.
+She was defeated by fellow Sutherland Shire Councillor Steve Simpson, who was unsuccessful at the general election.
+Gibbons was re-elected to Council as an independent in 2008.

+Menai

-Having previously sought endorsement in 2007, Gibbons was endorsed as a candidate for the Liberal Party in 2010.
+Gibbons was endorsed as the Liberal Party candidate for Menai in 2010.
+Megarrity did not seek re-election and Labor endorsed Peter Scaysbrook for the seat.
 At the March 2011 elections, Gibbons was elected and received a swing of 27.1 points, winning 74.4 per cent of the two-party vote.
 She won 61 percent of the primary vote, enough to win the seat without the need for preferences.
-Alison Megarrity, the incumbent Labor member, did not seek re-election.
-Gibbons' main competitor was Peter Scaysbrook.
 Menai was among the first seats claimed as won by the Coalition on election night; according to Gibbons, it was the very first seat the Coalition took from Labor in its landslide victory.
+As a result of O'Farrell government changes to electoral requirements, Gibbons was ineligible to seek re-election to Sutherland Shire Council in 2012 due to her status as a member of state Parliament.

 In 2012, Gibbons pleaded guilty and was sentenced, without a recorded conviction, for failure to comply with Election Funding Authority regulations regarding the submission of political donation returns for 2010, when she was a Sutherland Shire Councillor.